idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Example-Use-Cases.md

 The pipeline can be run on a MS, where the user would have to request 1 node and 1 task per node.
 In this case, the user would need to skip the `partition.py` script, by removing it from the `scripts` list in the config file, copy the MS do their working directory, and use this as the input dataset.

-This mode isn't generally encouraged, but may be useful for small datasets (tens of GB - e.g. small bandwidth of several MHz), when using MMS has little to no advantage.
+This mode isn't generally encouraged, but may be useful for small datasets (tens of GB - e.g. small bandwidth of several MHz), when using MMS has little to no advantage, or when the number of scans is very large (hundreds), when splitting into multiple SPWs and multiple sub-MSs is too extreme.
 In such a case, the user may need to manually run `partition` (e.g. to select a `spw`), and set `createmms=False`.
 Alternatively, the user can run `split` or `mstransform` to select an `spw`.

 # Field IDs